 During this unit, encourage students to begin walking, jogging or running laps as soon as they arrive.
 The teacher or an assigned aide needs to be ready with a box of drinking straws or popsicle sticks.
 Students receive one for each lap -- and are encouraged to walk or run at their own pace.
-Have the aide gather and tally each student's mileage as you begin Today's Chat
+Have the aide gather and tally each student's mileage as you begin Today's Chat l'odav's

-Targeted competency: PEL 2.5.2, PEL 2.5.3, PEL 2.5.9 - in which students should:

-Understand the F.I.T.T. principle as it relates to cardiorespiratory endurance: frequency, intensity, time, type.
-Participate in a nationally recognized health-fitness assessment for the purpose of setting age-appropriate personal goals and improving levels of cardio-respiratory endurance (e.g., mile run, half-mile run, PACER, heart rate recovery, walk test).
-Participate in high-intensity and low-intensity exercises.
+Targeted competency: PEL 2.6.2, PEL 2.6.3 - in which students should: Apply safe practices of the F.I.T.T. principle as it relates to cardio-respiratory endurance: frequency, intensity, time, type.
+Participate in a nationally recognized health-fitness assessment for the purpose of setting age-appropriate personal goals and improving levels of cardio-respiratory endurance (e.g., mile run, half- mile run, PACER, heart rate recovery, walk test).